Ron Vawter: Life and career

+Vawter was born in Latham, New York, to Elton Lee Vawter (1925–1972) and Matilda Buttoni (1925–2010).
+Vawter's parents both served in the U.S. Navy during World War II, and Vawter himself enlisted in the U.S. Army on his 17th birthday.
+He later studied theology and literature at Siena College, where his mother was employed.

+Although he had initially aspired to become a military chaplain, Vawter instead accepted work as an Army recruiter in Lower Manhattan.
+Vawter first became involved in acting when he joined an experimental theater troupe known as The Performance Group, whose SoHo theater he would pass by every day while walking to and from his recruiting office.
+Vawter, along with six other performers – including actor Willem Dafoe and Dafoe's longtime partner Elizabeth LeCompte – founded what would eventually become known as The Wooster Group.
-Vawter was born in Latham, New York, to Matilda (Buttoni) and Elton Lee Vawter.
-As a founding member of The Wooster Group, directed by Elizabeth LeCompte at the Performing Garage in downtown New York, Vawter originated roles in Rumstick Road, Nayatt School, Point Judith (an epilog), Route 1 & 9, Hula, L.S.D. (...Just the High Points...), Frank Dell's The Temptation of Saint Antony, North Atlantic, and Brace Up!.
-He appeared on video in Fish Story, and in the Group's video pieces White Homeland Commando and Flaubert Dreams of Travel but the Illness of His Mother Prevents It.

-Vawter was a member of The Performance Group, from which The Wooster Group emerged in 1980.
-With The Performance Group, Vawter performed in Mother Courage and Her Children (Bertolt Brecht), The Marilyn Project (David Gaard), Cops (Terry Curtis Fox), and The Balcony (Jean Genet) -- all directed by Richard Schechner.
+During his time with the group, Vawter originated roles in Rumstick Road, Nayatt School, Point Judith (an epilog), Route 1 & 9, Hula, L.S.D. (...Just the High Points...), Frank Dell's The Temptation of Saint Antony, North Atlantic, and Brace Up!.
+He also appeared on video in Fish Story, and in the Group's video pieces White Homeland Commando and Flaubert Dreams of Travel but the Illness of His Mother Prevents It.
+Other of Vawter's performances included Mother Courage and Her Children (Bertolt Brecht), The Marilyn Project (David Gaard), Cops (Terry Curtis Fox), and The Balcony (Jean Genet) – all directed by Richard Schechner.

-In addition to his work over 15 years at the Performing Garage, Vawter appeared in films, including King Blank, Philadelphia, The Silence of the Lambs, and Sex, Lies, and Videotape, generally playing character roles.
+In addition to his 15-year work at the Performing Garage, Vawter appeared in Hollywood films, including King Blank, Philadelphia, The Silence of the Lambs, and Sex, Lies, and Videotape, generally playing character roles.
 He also performed in theatre pieces by Richard Foreman, Jeff Weiss, and Mabou Mines.

 Vawter explored themes of sexual identity in his 1992 work for the stage, Roy Cohn/Jack Smith, two linked monologues that contrast the characters of two gay men who died of AIDS.
 The Jack Smith section was a re-creation of Smith's performance "What's Underground About Marshmallows?," and the Roy Cohn section was written by Gary Indiana.
 It was directed by Greg Mehrten and created with Clay Shirky and Marianne Weems.
 The piece was released as a film directed by Jill Godmilow in which the sections were intercut.

-Vawter's last piece of work was considered his artistic testament: the Philoktetes-variations, written by John Jesurun on Vatwer's request, and performed while the actor was dying of HIV/AIDS.
-Based on the story about Philoctetes—the ancient Greek warrior whose wound smelled so intolerably noxious that he was banished to the uninhabited island of Lemnos and abandoned by his comrades-in-arms on the way to Troy—it has consequently also become a metaphor for AIDS, with Philoktetes as a plagued outcast.